sourceallies/aws-workshop/README.md

 # AWS Workshop
 Welcome to the AWS Workshop!
-By the end of this workshop, you will have a basic understanding of key AWS services and how to use them to deploy them using infrastructure as code.
+By the end of this workshop, you will have a basic understanding of key AWS services and how to deploy a few resources using infrastructure as code.

 ## Workshop Goals
 - Understand the basics of AWS and its key services.